What is a spider?

-Just like all spiders, the species that live in our homes have eight legs.
-Their bodies are divided in two parts: the cephalothorax (the head and thorax together) and the abdomen.
+Like all spiders, the species that make homes in our houses have eight legs.
+Their body is divided into two parts: the cephalothorax (welded head and thorax) and the abdomen.
 They never have wings.
-Their shapes, sizes, and colours vary.

 Development and Behaviours

 Female spiders usually lay their eggs in a bag woven with silk threads.
 They deposit the bag in a sheltered place or keep it with them.
 They hibernate, no matter what stage they are at in their life cycle.